YunoHost-Apps/matomo_ynh/README_fr.md

 ## Vue d’ensemble

 Matomo is the leading Free/Libre open analytics platform.

-Matomo is a full-featured PHP MySQL software program that you download and install on your own webserver.
 At the end of the five-minute installation process, you will be given a JavaScript code.
 Simply copy and paste this tag on websites you wish to track and access your analytics reports in real-time.

 Matomo aims to be a Free software alternative to Google Analytics and is already used on more than 1,400,000 websites.
 Privacy is built-in!

-**Version incluse :** 4.13.3~ynh1
+**Version incluse :** 4.14.0~ynh1

 **Démo :** https://demo.matomo.org

 ## Captures d’écran

 ![Capture d’écran de Matomo](./doc/screenshots/screenshot.png)

-## Avertissements / informations importantes

-## Configuration

-1. Une fois l'installation terminée, l'application devra terminer le processus d'enregistrement en **visitant le domaine** sur lequel Matomo est installé.
-1. Les informations d'identification de la base de données MySQL seront envoyées à **l'email admin**.
-Remplissez ces détails lors du processus d'inscription.
-1. Le support LDAP n'est pas encore implémenté pour cette l'application.

 ## Documentations et ressources